 - Taking a fun and pleasant 5-10 min break in between study session has proven to boost efficiency back to 100%.

 - During your study break, doing some light exercise (like walking the dog) can be a great way to hit refresh on the brain.
 Apart from getting the blood flowing, it can have an anti-stress effect too.

 It’s all About Productivity

 When we talk about what the best way to study is, we’re really talking about how to study with the most productivity.
 Clearly, study breaks form part of a productive strategy.
 However, it doesn’t stop there.
-Here are some more important things to consider to increase you study productivity:
+Here are some more important things to consider to increase your study productivity outside of school:

 During your breaks, a great way to reboot the brain is to take a power-nap, ideally of 10-20 minutes.
 This boosts your alertness.
 Don’t nap for more than 30 minutes though, or else you’ll get the groggy vibe which ain’t gonna help you return to studying.